 Top of everyone’s Peru bucket list is Machu Picchu.
 Machu Picchu is absolutely a must see when you are here!
 It always makes it into the top 10 of best places to visit in South America – it is completely breathtaking.
 The ancient city is a great archeological wonder from the Incas.
 Machu Picchu is also known as the ‘Lost City’ as it was built in the 1450’s high up in the mountains by the Incas and then became abandoned due to the Spanish conquest.
 It was then ‘found’ again just over 100 years ago by an America explorer.
 The views and the architecture here are out of this world.

 To read my Peru Bolivia itinerary that covers all the above places click here.

 As it’s name suggest, Ecuador lies on the equator.
 Despite being a fairly small country it is one of the most biodiverse countries in the world!
-The most famous place in Ecuador has to be The Galapagos Islands.
+Popular places to visit on an Ecuador backpacking itinerary include Cuenca, Quito, Guayaquil, Otavalo and Baños.
+But the most famous place in Ecuador definitely has to be The Galapagos Islands.
 They have some of the world’s most incredible wildlife.
 Due the absence of human or animal predators for thousands of years, wildlife has been able to evolve here and this was actually the place where Charles Darwin developed The Theory of Evolution.
 Visitor regulations and preservation efforts help to keep this wildlife untouched.
 The Galapagos Islands have stunning volcanic landscapes too.